kumkee/.config/log.md

 Tue May 13 07:03:40 AM NZST 2025
 Given up KVM for home-assistant.
-Moving onto [Supervisor](https://github.com/home-assistant/supervised-installer)
+Moving onto [Supervisor](https://github.com/home-assistant/supervised-installer) - to be attempted on RP02W

 Mon May 12 07:06:58 AM NZST 2025
 Encountered problems following the KVM:`virt-install` official tutorial